reilabs/llvm-to-cairo/docs/ALU Design.md

 `.flo` files.
 Then, on the linking phase, all the `.flo` files (those created from arithmetic operations implementations and those from the LLVM IR) will be linked together.

-As discussed in the relevant section of the Research part, each operation will be an independent, stateless block of code composed of a single Cairo [function](https://book.cairo-lang.org/ch02-03-functions.html), which is an equivalent concept of a function in any other procedural programming language.
+As discussed in the relevant section of the Research part, each operation will be a stateless block of code composed of a single Cairo [function](https://book.cairo-lang.org/ch02-03-functions.html) (possibly composed of subroutines for common parts) which is an equivalent concept of a function in any other procedural programming language.

 Each function will follow the semantics of its LLVM IR counterpart.
 This requires: